Phoenix-Chen-Git/CCMU/README.md

 Schematic of the model architecture.
 The input tensor [N,18,23] is linearly embedded into a 256-dimensional space, followed by positional encoding and layer normalization.
 The processed sequence passes through three stacked transformer encoder layers, each consisting of multi-head self-attention, add & norm, and a feed-forward network (256→512→256).
 The output is globally pooled across the sequence dimension, then passed through a linear layer and sigmoid activation to produce the final prediction.
 This design enables the model to capture contextual dependencies within sequences and output a probability score for each sample.

-# Benchmark on MIT and CFD Datasets
+# Benchmark on MIT, CFD, and CCMU Series Models
 ## Table 3.
 MIT Algorithm Metrics
 | Fold | FNR Constraint | FPR    | ROC-AUC | PR-AUC |
 |------|---------------|--------|---------|--------|